Will-ALVIDI/cppStartingKit/README.md

 This guide covers the management of this package with Sublime Text 3 under Windows.
 Things are pretty much the same depending on your Sublime Text version or your operating system.

+The informations provided in this guide should help you to understand the core of the syntax definition and how globally things work inside Sublime Text.

 # Install the package

 ## Manually